 Interactive Brokers is not accredited with the Better Business Bureau (BBB).
-However, it earns an A- rating based on internal BBB criteria that includes the company’s response to more than 20 customer complaints.
+However, it earns an A- rating based on internal BBB criteria that include the company’s response to five customer complaints.

-Interactive Brokers earns a 3.3 out of 5 on Trustpilot as of October 2020.
-Many clients complain that customer support is slow to resolve issues and the platform often runs into technical problems.
+Interactive Brokers earns a 2.5 out of 5 on Trustpilot as of March 2021.
+Many clients complain that customer support is slow to resolve issues and how the platform often runs into technical problems.

 Contact Interactive Brokers in three ways: